Sheree North: Later years

 In the 1990s, she appeared as Cosmo Kramer's mother Babs Kramer in two episodes of the sitcom Seinfeld.
 Her last screen role was in John Landis' black comedy Susan's Plan (1998).

 Personal life

 North was married four times and had two children.
-In 1948, at age 16, she married Fred Bessire, a draftsman, with whom she had a daughter, Dawn.
+In 1948, at age 16, she married Fred Bessire, a draftsman, with whom she had a daughter.
 The marriage ended in 1953.
 In 1955, she married television writer Bud Freeman; the marriage ended a year later.
-Her third marriage was to a psychologist, Gerhardt Sommer, with whom she had another daughter, Erica Eve.
+Her third marriage was to a psychologist, Gerhardt Sommer, with whom she had another daughter.
 The marriage ended in divorce in 1963.
 At the time of her death, North was married to her fourth husband, Emmy Award-winning title designer Phillip "Phill" Norman.

 On November 4, 2005, aged 73, North died of complications following surgery at Cedars-Sinai Medical Center.